 Overnight Fitted Diaper: HumCloud

 I used to hate using fitteds overnight.
 My son just didn’t need an overnight fitted: he was just fine with a combination of inserts in a PUL cover.
 When my trusty combo couldn’t cope with my daughter’s frequent nursing and peeing overnight, I turned to the HumCloud.
 Holy doodle is this ever an epic and wonderful overnight diaper!
 We only need one of the included inserts to make it through the night, but it comes with two more inserts in case you have an even-heavier wetter!
+You can buy your HumCloud using my affiliate link.

 One-Size Ruffled Pocket Diaper: Easy Peasies